 \section{Introduction}

-Out-of-distribution (OOD) prediction is often approached by restricting models to causal or invariant covariates, with the aim of avoiding spurious, non-causal associations that may be unstable across environments.
-This principle is grounded in causality and invariance: when distributional shifts preserve the data-generating mechanism, the conditional distribution of the outcome given its causes remains unchanged, whereas associations induced by non-causal variables may break under shift \citep{Pearl2009causality, peters2017elements, Scholkopf2021towards}.
-Motivated by this reasoning, a large body of work advocates causal or invariant covariate selection as a route to robustness under distribution shift \citep{peters2016causal, RojasCarulla2018, arjovsky2019invariant, Buhlmann2020invariance, Rothenhausler2021anchor}.
+A common approach to out-of-distribution (OOD) prediction restricts models to causal or invariant covariates, with the aim of avoiding spurious, non-causal associations that may be unstable across environments.
+This principle is grounded in causality and invariance: when distributional shifts preserve the data-generating mechanism, the conditional distribution of the outcome given its causal parents remains unchanged, whereas associations induced by non-causal covariates may fail to hold under shift \citep{Pearl2009causality, peters2017elements, Scholkopf2021towards}.
+A large body of work builds on this reasoning and advocates causal or invariant covariate selection as a route to robustness under distribution shift \citep{peters2016causal, RojasCarulla2018, arjovsky2019invariant, Buhlmann2020invariance, Rothenhausler2021anchor}.

-Despite its strong theoretical appeal, this strategy can often underperform empirical risk minimization (ERM) \citep{vapnik1999nature} in practice.
+Despite its strong theoretical appeal, this strategy often underperforms empirical risk minimization (ERM) \citep{vapnik1999nature} in practice.
 Predictors restricted to causal or invariant covariates frequently fail to improve OOD performance and can perform worse than ERM, which leverages all available covariates, even when test environments differ substantially from training environments \citep{nastl2024do, gardner2023tableshift, Salaudeen2025domain}.
-This gap between theory and practice motivates a fundamental question: \emph{when and why does causal-only covariate selection underperform for OOD prediction?}
+This gap between theory and practice motivates the following question: \emph{when and why does causal-only covariate selection underperform for OOD prediction?}

-In this paper, we show that such failures arise naturally when only a subset of the true causes of the outcome is observed.
-When all causal parents are available, restricting prediction to causal covariates is both accurate and robust, and coincides with invariant prediction.
-However, when some causes are unobserved, observed causal covariates alone no longer capture all predictive signal.
-In this setting, non-causal covariates, although spurious from a causal perspective, can act as informative proxies for unobserved causes and substantially improve prediction.
-Excluding these covariates can therefore lead to systematic losses in accuracy.

-We illustrate these observations using a simple \emph{running example} (\Cref{fig:dag_perturbations}).
-The outcome $Y$ depends on an observed cause $C_2$ and an unobserved cause $C_1$, while an additional covariate $X$ serves as a proxy for the unobserved cause.
-In this example, including the proxy $X$ improves prediction when its association with the outcome is stable, but degrades performance when the proxy $X$ is directly perturbed~(\Cref{fig:sim}).